-The Japan Experience
+The Beppu Experience

 Japan is not only the world’s third largest economic center but it is one of the most popular travel destinations thanks to its rich, tradition-infused yet ultra-modern culture combined with its beautiful landscapes.
 The country also prides itself on its cutting-edge technology and maintaining one of the highest safety records found anywhere in the world.
 For the ideal location to earn your university degree, look no further.